yusoph-dev/todo-web/README.md

 yarn run start
 ```

 That's it!
-You're now ready to use Todo Web.
+You're now ready to use Todo.
 If you encounter any issues during setup or have any questions, feel free to reach out to us.
 Enjoy using Todo Web!